Predicting Hydroxyl Mediated Nucleophilic Degradation and Molecular Stability of RNA Sequences through the Application of Deep Learning Methods: Introduction

 The aim of this manuscript is to present three possible Deep Learning approaches to this problem through the usage of the Stanford OpenVaccine dataset.
 Two variants of Recurrent Neural Networks (RNNs) are employed, Long Short Term Memory Networks (LSTMs) and Gated Recurrent Unit Networks (GRUs), along with a variant of a Graph Neural Network (GNN), the Graph Convolutional Network (GCN).
 These models are applied and compared to assess whether Machine Learning methods can provide helpful results in predicting the reactivity and degradation of mRNA molecules.
+This can save significant resources in the development of mRNA vaccines by helping identify the most promsing candidates using in silico methods.